FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 {% include posts/sso/setup.md
 callbackUrl='http://localhost:3000/api/auth/callback/fusionauth'
 oauthDetailsImage='/assets/img/blogs/nextjs-single-sign-on/fusionauth-callback.png'
 beforeSavingInstructions='Go back to the beginning of the page and select the _"JWT"_ tab.
-There, click the _"Enabled"_ switch and change both _"Access token signing key"_ and _" Id token signing key"_ to your newly generated RSA signing key.'
+There, click the _"Enabled"_ switch and change both _"Access token signing key"_ and _"Id token signing key"_ to your newly generated RSA signing key.'
 %}
 {% endcomment %}